anakin-1181/Google-Stock-News-Sentiment-Analysis-Dashboard/README.md

    - Retrieves stock price data from Yahoo Finance

 2. **Sentiment Analysis**
-   - Analyzes sentiment of each news headline using **FinBERT** (Financial BERT model from Hugging Face)
+   - analyses sentiment of each news headline using **FinBERT** (Financial BERT model from Hugging Face)
    - FinBERT is specifically trained on financial texts for accurate sentiment classification
    - Calculates daily average sentiment scores
    - Scores range from -1 (negative) to +1 (positive)